moppppu/JerkAwareVideoAccelerationMagnification/README.md

 # License
 **Please read carefully LICENSE.docx before you download and/or use this software**.

-Additionally, this software'code also includes some lightly-modified third party codes:
+Additionally, this software's code also includes some lightly-modified third party codes:

 - myPyToolsExt & Filters, from "http://people.csail.mit.edu/nwadhwa/phase-video/PhaseBasedRelease_20131023.zip"
 - main & myfuntions, from "https://github.com/acceleration-magnification/sources (*initial version)"